Malicious: Prevention and Mitigation Strategies

 Malicious actors

 In the context of cybersecurity, a malicious actor refers to an individual or entity that carries out harmful actions against a computer system, network, or data.
-Malicious actors can be motivated by various factors, including financial gain, political beliefs, or simply the desire to cause chaos.
+Malicious actors often exploit remote access vulnerabilities to gain unauthorized entry, driven by motivations such as financial gain, political beliefs, or simply the desire to cause chaos.

 Malicious actors can be classified into several categories, based on their skills, motivations, and methods of operation.
 These categories include script kiddies, hacktivists, cybercriminals, and state-sponsored actors.